Lavaniyaa/FTP/README.md

 # FTP

-FTP parser using BINPAc, testing in bro
+FTP parser using BINPAC, testing in bro